tingo-gmbh/zbx-bridge/readme.md

 npm run build
 ```

-Run our server as daemon process with [PM2](https://pm2.keymetrics.io/):
+Run our server as a daemon process with [PM2](https://pm2.keymetrics.io/):

 ```
 npm install -g pm2